iamselimj/iamselimj/README.md

-# 💻 Software Developer Student

-Welcome folks!
+# 👋 Hey there!

-I'm actually learning software development at Campus 19 (Member of 42 Network) in Brussels, Belgium. 🇧🇪
+I'm Selim - actually learning software development at Campus 19 (Member of 42 Network) in Brussels, Belgium. 🇧🇪

 ## 🧬 Languages